The Arizona Crisis in Physics Education

-* The ASU Modeling Instruction Program is one of the best physics and chemistry teacher professional development programs in the world, with proven data and results of success.
+* The ASU Modeling Instruction Program is world-renowned physics and chemistry teacher professional development, with proven success.
 Teachers learn deep content and effective hands-on, minds-on pedagogy so that in science class, students DO science.

-* Our Arizona leaders must convince school principals that physics is essential, even for average students.
+* Arizona leaders must convince school principals that physics is essential, even for average students.

 * By increasing the number of physics and chemistry teachers in Arizona, we can double the number of students who have access to higher level STEM.
 Quality high school physics instruction is critical for Arizona prosperity!
 It will yield long-term sustainable and tangible benefits.
 Arizona needs a capable and mathematically adept workforce.
 Arizona desperately needs to invest in high school physics before it is too late.
 We need help from our Arizona leadership, to do this.